 Spoon the whipped cream onto your dessert or plate or bowl... or eat it with a spoon!

 - Choose vibrant lilac blooms that have just opened and that aren't yet turning brown.
-A few unopened buds is okay.
+A few unopened buds are okay.
 You will get the best flavor from sprigs that have just bloomed.

 - Lilac blooms grow in cone-shaped clusters.
 You want three of these clusters for this recipe.